Rao Gopal Dev: 1857 Revolt

-Rao Gopal Dev (1829–1862) was a nineteenth-century revolutionary leader in Rewari, Ahirwal, who allied himself with his cousin, Rao Tula Ram, during the Indian Rebellion of 1857.
-He was sixth generation descendant of famous Rao Shahbaz Singh and first cousin of Rao Tula Ram.
-He inherited personal jagir of 841 villages after the death of his father Rao Nathu Ram in 1855.
+He allied himself with his cousin, Rao Tula Ram, during the Indian Rebellion of 1857 and fought the Battle of Nasibpur (Narnaul) Under Rao Tula Ram.
+He was the sixth generation descendant of Rao Shahbaz and first cousin of Rao Tula Ram.
+He inherited personal jagir of 41 villages after the death of his father Nathu Ram in 1855.
+His cousin Rao Tula Ram made him commander in chief of Armed forces of the Rewari State.
+In 1859, Rao Tula Ram's Estate and Rao Gopal Dev's Jagir were confiscated by Britishers.